How to Clean a Garbage Disposal – Step by Step Guide

 Even though most disposals are self-cleaning, you’ll need to give them a thorough clean from time to time.
 This keeps them in pristine condition, prevents the release of foul odors, and extends their lifetime.
 On that note, this article will give you some tips for cleaning garbage disposals.

-The 9 Tips to Clean a Garbage Disposal
+The 9 Steps to Clean a Garbage Disposal

 1. Disconnect the Power